By the Juris Education Interview Team

 Mark Durso and Jill O’Neill are the Director of Wellness and Executive Director of the New Hampshire Lawyers Assistance Program.

-I believe that mental health support is important regardless of occupation but for some professions, such as law, it can be critical to make sure appropriate services are in place.
-It can be difficult to navigate life, work, family, children, and everyday stressors.
-Adding dynamics inherent to working within the profession of law, it creates complicating factors.
+Mark: Mental health support is essential regardless of occupation, but for some professions, such as law, it is critical to make sure appropriate services are in place.
+It can be challenging to navigate life, work, family, children, and everyday stressors.
+Adding dynamics inherent to working within the profession of law creates complicating factors.
 These factors include exposure to traumatic stories, images, and events for those who work in criminal defense or prosecution.
 Those who work in the legal profession are dealing with sensitive information that jeopardizes people’s livelihoods and freedoms and are tasked with resolving highly complex ethical and moral dilemmas.
 For professionals and professions that require exposure to people and events in this capacity, mental health support is a must.
 Mental health support can be used to support, process, and understand these events better.
 These supports can also be used to understand transference (how these events may impact us) and projection (how we react towards those around us).
 Mental health support can heighten our ability to critically think and solve problems through scenarios and overall, I recommend mental health support for everyone.

 How We Help: